 Need a professional to take a look?Book a free session with one of our Nationally Certified Credit Counselors!*

 It’s possible that you may qualify for lower rates on your credit cards or loans.
 When your accounts were established, you may have had a certain score and have made improvements since that time.
 You can then inquire about the possibility of refinancing and obtaining a lower rate.
 Lower interest rates are a definite reward to having great credit!

 9. Review your individual and family goals for the new year.

 Are you planning to purchase a home, buy a new car or take a vacation?
 Whatever your goals are, make sure you document them and do a full cost analysis.
 Planning is the best way to ensure you’re not getting yourself in over your head.

 Bringing your family together to make and discuss your goals is a great idea.
 This could involve saving, paying debts down and making small sacrifices.
 Always be aware of the true cost and responsibilities involved to ensure that your goals are both attainable and realistic.
 I always say that strong families set goals!

 Try doing a budget date night!Find out how in our blog post on joint checking accounts!

-Be thankful for making it through 2018 and having the opportunity to plan for a greater new year.
+10. Be thankful and plan for a greater new year.

 It’s a possibility that everything may not have been sunshine and rainbows this year.
 By realizing you have the power to invoke the positive change that you desire, you’ll get started off on the right foot.
 After all, it’s been said that you have to change your thoughts to change your life.